 Forget the cake mix!
 Learn how to make moist, tender, melt in your mouth fresh Strawberry Cupcakes from scratch with a delicious fluffy strawberry buttercream to die for!
-Just like the lovely flavor in my Strawberry Pound Cake recipe, my Strawberry Punch Bowl Cake, and my Strawberry Cheesecake, you will taste berry flavor in every single bite!
+Just like the lovely flavor in my Raspberry Lemon Poke Cupcakes, Strawberry Pound Cake recipe, my Strawberry Punch Bowl Cake, and my Strawberry Cheesecake, you will taste berry flavor in every single bite!

 Strawberries are one of my all-time favorite fruits, and I love strawberry flavors in a moist and fluffy cake more than anything else.
 Like my strawberry pound cake, I can’t think of a better Spring and Summer time dessert that features one of the best fruits known to man than these Strawberry Cupcakes with Strawberry Buttercream.